Analog stick: Analog joysticks

 Sega's arcade electro-mechanical game MotoPolo (1968), the earliest game with analog joystick controls.

 Cromemco JS-1 (1976), the first known analog joystick for microcomputers.

 Sega's two-player arcade electro-mechanical game MotoPolo, released in early 1968, introduced joystick controllers, one for each player.
 They were essentially analog joysticks, using analog magnetic lever technology to move miniature motorbikes in any direction on the table.

 Shortly after the introduction of the first microcomputers, Cromemco introduced a S-100 bus card containing an analog-to-digital converter, and shortly after in 1976, a card with two of these and an associated analog joystick, the JS-1.
 This is the first known example of such a device for a personal computer.

 The first consumer games console which had analog joysticks was the Prinztronic/Acetronic/Interton series, launched in 1978.
 This system was widely cloned throughout Europe and available under several brand names.
 The 2 sticks each used a pair of potentiometers, they were not self-centering in most models but some, such as those of the Interton VC4000 models did self-center.

-When the Apple II was released, it shipped with an analog paddle controller as a standard input, but these failed to meet FCC emissions guidelines and Apple Inc. was forced to stop selling them.
+When the Apple II was released, it shipped with an paddle controller as a standard input, but these failed to meet FCC emissions guidelines and Apple Inc. was forced to stop selling them.
 This left hundreds of games unable to be used, and this problem was quickly rectified by 3rd party suppliers.
 Not long after, these same companies began producing analog joysticks for the system, but these took some time to become popular.
 Analog controllers including joysticks were the norm on PCs with game port during the 1980s and 1990s.

 Tomy's Armatron (1982), a toy robot arm moved by dual analog joysticks.

 The Armatron, a toy robot arm introduced by Tomy in 1982, was moved by dual analog control joysticks.